Art in Public Places

 Pio Pico Historical State Park

 Following the Mexican War, Pio de Jesus Pico, the last Governor of Mexican California, acquired the 9,000 acre Rancho Paso de Bartolo.
 Pico built an adobe home that was destroyed by the floods of 1883-1884.
 His second adobe casa, now known as Pio Pico Mansion, represents a compromise between Mexican and American cultures.
 While living here the ex-Governor was active in the development of an American California.
 Located at 6003 Pioneer Boulevard, at Whittier Boulevard, State Historical Landmark 127, Pio Pico State Historic Park re-opened on September 20, 2003 after an extensive renovation of the grounds and structures on the site.
-For information on days and hours of operation please call (562) 695-1217 or click here.
+For information on days and hours of operation please call (562) 695-1217 or visit the Pio Pico website.

 Site of The Four Bricks of Whittier